Companies need to continually improve their existing infrastructure and processes to be

 With COVID-19, however, face masks might help protect both healthcare workers and the public.
 Systematic reviews of facemask use suggest relative risk reductions for infection ranging from 6–80%, including for betacoronavirus infection (e.g., COVID-19, SARS, MERS).
 The current best evidence includes the possibility of important relative and absolute benefits of wearing a facemask.

 Covering our faces with a mask has become a new normal amidst the pandemic, as face masks effectively stop the virus outbreak.
 Many developed and underdeveloped nations worldwide have made it mandatory for people to wear masks if leaving home or visiting public places.
 Many public service providers require their customers to use the service only if customers wear masks and follow safe social distancing.
-Therefore, face mask detection and safe social distance monitoring have become a crucial computer vision task to help the global society.
+Therefore, face mask detection and safe social distance monitoring have become crucial computer vision tasks to help the global society.

 How can a company/industry recognize its employees with masks?
 The same inquiries may arise for other domains, like retail, healthcare, transportation, entertainment, etc. And the solution to this can be the Face Mask Detection system.